dessentialist/ObsidianRecursiveNotes/README.md

 - **Recursive Export**: Automatically finds and exports all linked Markdown files and images
 - **Customizable Depth**: Control how deeply to follow nested links (from just the main file to unlimited depth)
-- **HTML Conversion**: Export to HTML with proper navigation and a file tree sidebar
 - **Circular Reference Handling**: Intelligently handles circular references between files
 - **Easy GUI Interface**: Simple graphical interface for those who prefer not to use the command line
 - **Accurate File Counts**: Shows you exactly how many files will be exported